Woodworking Home Page Next Item Previous Item Accessories Plesums Home Page

 If you do not have a saddle stand, the alternate methods of storage (according to the saddle reference book) are

 1. Hung from a rope.
-Put a heavy rope with a loop on the end under the front of the saddle (gullet), under the fork, through the hole behind the horn, and place the loop around the horn.
+Put a heavy rope with a loop on the end under the front of the saddle (gullet), under the fork, through the hole behind the horn, and place the loop around the horn, as in the picture.

 2. If it must be placed on the ground, set it on the nose (with the horn touching the ground, seat up as if the rider had fallen on his face - see the picture at the right.